SUNDAY MORNING SERVICE

 We will never pressure anyone to raise their hands or come to the front.
 Salvation is a personal work between each soul and God.
 We would be happy to answer any questions you may have at the end of the meeting.
 Again, no collections are ever taken.

-All are invited to our Bible study and prayer meeting.
+All are invited to our prayer meeting and Bible study.
 The first half of the meeting is devoted to prayer, at which time different brothers pray and make their requests known to God (Philippians 4:6).
 The second half is for the reading and discussion of the Holy Scriptures, usually following a chronological order from the previous week of some portion of the Bible.
 The discussion is not a public forum, so audible participation is limited to those who are in the fellowship of the local assembly.
 We would be happy to answers any questions from our visitors after the meeting.